 Endometriosis in teenage years

-Doctors may explore different treatment options, such as medicines, before recommending surgery.
+If you have symptoms, your doctor may explore different treatment options, such as medicines, before recommending surgery.
 Medicines commonly used to reduce pain include anti-inflammatory drugs such as ibuprofen, mefenamic acid and naproxen.

-When to see your doctor
+When to see your doctor about endometriosis symptoms

-• your periods: for example, if your periods are regular and if you have heavy bleeding
+• your periods, for example, if your periods are regular and if you have heavy bleeding

-• period pain: for example, where you have pain, how long the pain lasts, if the pain stops you from doing normal activities and what medicines help to reduce the pain
+• period pain, for example, where you have pain, how long the pain lasts, if the pain stops you from doing normal activities and what medicines help to reduce the pain

-• other pain: for example, if you have pain during or after sex, if you have pain when you go to the toilet and if you have pain at ovulation (around the middle of your cycle)
+• different types of pain, for example, if you have pain during or after sex, when you go to the toilet or during ovulation

 This content has been reviewed by a group of medical subject matter experts, in accordance with Jean Hailes policy.